-Here is all you need to know about the proposed changes in the Negotiable Instruments Act
+Here is all you need to know about the proposed changes in the Negotiable Instruments Acton cheque bouncing:

 - The Bill inserts a new section 143A in the said Act to provide the Court trying an offence under section 138to order the drawer of the cheque to pay interim compensation to the complainant, in a summary trial or a summons case, where he pleads not guilty to the accusation made in the complaint; and in any other case, upon framing of charge.

-The interim compensation so payable shall be such sum not exceeding twenty percent of the amount of the cheque
+The interim compensation so payable shall be such sum not exceeding twenty percent of the amount of the cheque; and

 - The Bill also inserts another section 148 in the said Act so as to provide that in an appeal by the drawer against conviction under section 138, the Appellate Court may order the appellant to deposit such sum which shall be a minimum of twenty percent of the fine or compensation awarded by the trial court